I Reviewed G2’s 7 Best Operating Systems for Work and Play

 What G2 users dislike about RHEL:

 “I dislike the steep learning curve, the lack of commercial support, and the finicky nature of the older, less mature versions.
-Centralized management is not really fleshed out, even though things like WebVirtMgr can be configured.
+Centralized management is not fully developed, despite features like WebVirtMgr being configurable.
 Maintenance can be tricky.
 Migration from one host to another isn't very straightforward either.”

 - RHEL Review, Evan L.